CIDARLAB/SS-Analyzer/README.md

 ### Dependencies

-In order to use SS-Analyzer, Python 3.6.3 or greater is required to be installed on the computer.
-The analyzer also uses the following packages as dependencies. `flask`, `numpy`, `networkx`, `argparse`.
-The project uses `pipenv` to simplify the dependency management.
+In order to use SS-Analyzer, Python 3.8 or greater is required to be installed on the computer.
+The analyzer also uses `poetry` to manage the dependencies.

 ### pipenv based installation